sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 \sigma^2_\textrm{E} = \sigma^2_\textrm{CE} + \sigma^2_\textrm{UE} + \sigma^2_\textrm{RE}
 $$

-*Common* environmental effects are those shared between two or more individuals in the cohort. *Unique* environmental effects are those specific to one individual—these would be shared, however, between multiple measurements of the trait taken from the same individual (i.e., repeated measures). *Residual error* is specific to a single individual and measure.
+*Common* environmental effects are those shared between two or more individuals in the cohort. *Unique* environmental effects are those specific to one individual — these would be shared, however, between multiple measurements of the trait taken from the same individual (i.e., repeated measures). *Residual error* is specific to a single individual and measure.
 To keep things simple going forward, let’s assume no common or unique environmental effects, so that:

 $$
 \sigma^2_\textrm{E} = \sigma^2_\textrm{RE}